tobe2098/aberlloc/To-do notes.md

 - Scratch spaces mmaps
 - Combo: 2 and 3 (virtual mmap extends up to a size param, then new block of pages to avoid OOM allocation failure). (chained virtual mmap alloc)
-4. Create a vector class that uses 3 & combo (vlarray)
+4. Create a vector class that uses 3 & combo (vlarray) 4.5. within arena scratch that leaves space for ret val, (Only in high capacity (either real or virtual)) !!-!!Scratch spaces as reset states of arenas with an offset parameter for the return type alloc. (option only for arenas that are not in limited size blocks/pages, as the scratch space has to be big.).
 5. Sub-lifetimes (?
 Re-watch the video), growing pool allocator using a free-list.
 Maybe a free-list per byte-length type up to memory page size?
     1. Free list in Red black tree?
 Or doubly linked list + RB tree
     2. Memory management depends on objects: Large size is memory page aligned, small size is inside a single page,